NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 #### Read Group and File

-An example of a __Read Group__ upload, which needs two TSV files to describe metadata, is detailed below.
+An example of a __Read Group__ upload, which requires two TSV files to describe metadata, is detailed below.

 File 1: read_group.tsv